tparchman/GAIN_summer2021/README.md

 ## Workshop Description
 Modern biology, and other fields of science, are increasingly shaped by data sets that are orders of magnitude larger than life scientists have traditionally been trained to work with.
 For example, major recent advances in DNA sequencing technology have created the ability to affordably generate data spanning billions of DNA sequences in an extremely short period of time.
-Similar leaps in data acquisition technology are transforming other disciplines as well.
-Spreadsheet software and graphical user interface statistical analysis packages (e.g., Excel, Statistica, JMP) are useless for this scale of data for any scientific discipline.
+Similar leaps in data acquisition technology are transforming other scientific disciplines as well, including but not limited to: .
+Spreadsheet software and graphical user interface statistical analysis packages (e.g., Excel, Statistica, JMP) are useless for this scale of data.
 The ability to maninpulate, process, and analyze large data sets with basic programming and data science tools should accelerate the research productivity and success of graduate students in this era.

 This short workshop will introduce students to basic computational tools (focusing on Unix and Python) to support data science proficiency.
 This will involve hands on approaches and the analysis of data collected for graduate student research projects as well as examples from genomic data sets generated in my lab.
 The goal of the workshop is to provide an early starting point for students to gain further expertise in simple programming and efficient manipulation and analysis of large-scale data sets.
 The tools we will introduce during this workshop are not unique to genomics, and will be of value to research in any scientific field.
+The continued development of proficiency with these and similar skillsets are guaranteed to improve the efficacy and quality pf graduate research across nearly any field of science.

 ## Student Learning Outcomes
 By the end of the workshop, students should have learned enough to feel enabled and motivated to learn more Unix and Python.
-The workshop will serve to introduce students to these tools, to prepare them for more in depth courses, and most importantly to stimulate ongoing independent learning.
+The workshop will serve to introduce students to programming, to prepare them for more in depth courses, and most importantly to provide a foundation for ongoing independent learning.

+Specific Student Learning Outcomes:

 * Students will be able to operate in a Unix computing environment, and will understand the basic use of Unix computing clusters for research.